 - Specialized skills/time are required to define accurate taxonomies.

-Another approach to IA effective design is search.
+Another approach to IA effective design searches.
 Instead of fine-tuning the structure to fulfill ever-changing requirements, you can focus more on making it search friendly as well as making your content more discoverable.

-- Search may provide content you are not even aware of.
+- The search may provide content you are not even aware of.

-- Search may be useful for a large volume of loosely connected content.
+- A search may be useful for a large volume of loosely connected content.

-- Search may enable content reusability across multiple scenarios (e.g. the same product description may be used in help documents as well as the ecommerce site).
+- The search may enable content reusability across multiple scenarios (e.g. the same product description may be used in help documents as well as the eCommerce site).

 - Search analytics help refine content by enriching it with more metadata /fine-tuning relevance configurations.